kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 45. What should you do if you see resources, which you don’t remember creating, in the AWS Management Console?
 (Choose TWO)
     - A. Stop all running services and open an investigation.
-    - B. Give your root account password to AWS Support so that they can assistin troubleshooting and securing the account.
+    - B. Give your root account password to AWS Support so that they can assist in troubleshooting and securing the account.
     - C. Check the AWS CloudTrail logs and delete all IAM users that have access to your resources.
     - D. Open an investigation and delete any potentially compromised IAM users.
     - E. Change your AWS root account password and the passwords of any IAM users.